 Adsterra Review – Introduction

-I started working with Adsterra back in 2015 as an advertiser, but as a publisher, I have been working with them since 2016 or 2017 if I remember correctly.
+I started working with Adsterra back in 2015 as an advertiser, but as a publisher, I have been working with them since 2017 if I remember correctly.
 Back then, I remember they had around 3,000 active publishers with great quality of traffic to buy.
-Nowadays Adsterra has more than 10,000 direct publishers, which means they’ve pretty much tripled their traffic.

-Adsterra works in 248 geos, so you can say they ads have good coverage worldwide.
-Obviously some countries yield better results than others as it happens with any network you work with, but you will make money no matter which country you’re receiving traffic from.
-Their ads work on both mobile and desktop traffic as well.
+Adsterra works in 248 countries, so you can pretty much say their ads have good coverage worldwide.
+Obviously, some countries yield better results than others as it happens with any network you work with, but you will make money no matter which country you’re receiving traffic from.
+Their ads work on both mobile and desktop devices as well.

-They launched their SSP and full publishers dashboard in 2017 and it has a very simple yet easy to understand user interface to get started and quickly implement your ads in any site.
+They launched their SSP and full publishers dashboard in 2017 and it has a very simple yet easy-to-understand user interface to get started and quickly implement your ads on any site.

 Speaking of ad formats, Adsterra started as a popunder ads network and quickly evolved and grew into different ad types as you can see in the picture below:

 With 5 different ad types that are 100% compliant with the ad requirements of Google Chrome, you can always use 2 or 3 different ad formats in your sites to make more money and increase your CPMs.